ranithebunny/ranithebunny/README.md

 ## About Me

 I’m an Information Systems student currently exploring different paths in tech, with a growing interest in **project management**.
-I really enjoy joining **hackathons** — whether it’s building ideas from scratch or being part of a team and seeing how everything comes together.
+I really enjoy joining **hackathons** — whether it’s building ideas from scratch or leading a team and seeing how everything comes together.
 I’m still exploring what I want long-term, but I like learning as I go and being involved in things that actually create something real ><

 ---